Professors Goloubeva and Williams

 MATHEMATICS IV - ADVANCED ENGINEERING MATHEMATICS

 There are essentially three separate components of the course.
 The first component involves a discussion of multiple integrals and vector calculus.
-This material can best be described as the mathematics that is needed to study fluids.
+This material can best be described as the mathematics needed to study fluids.
 The course covers the theory of vector-valued functions.
 Multiple integrals are covered extensively.
 Emphasis is placed on transformation of space/coordinates and the role of the Jacobian.
-The concepts of vector and scalar fields, curl and divergence are introduced from a very physical point of view.
-Line and surface integrals are discussed.
-The three major theorems of vector calculus, Green’s theorem, Stoke’s theorem and the Divergence (Gauss’) theorem are covered.
+The concepts of vector and scalar fields, curl, and divergence are introduced from a very physical point of view, as are line and surface integrals.
+The three major theorems of vector calculus - Green’s theorem, Stoke’s theorem, and the Divergence (Gauss’) theorem - are covered.
 A strong emphasis is placed on physical interpretation.
 This material is highly visual and makes extensive use of Maple to illustrate the concepts.

 The second component of this class involves complex variables.
 This component covers the basic arithmetic and geometry of the complex number system.
 Then the calculus of functions of complex numbers is studied, including the Cauchy-Riemann equations and the implications for harmonic functions.
 Complex exponential, trigonometric, and logarithmic functions are defined and studied.
 There is a brief treatment of conformal mapping.
 In addition, standard integral procedures are discussed.

 PROBABILITY AND STATISTICS